Living labs are learning labs: Creating and mapping conditions for social learning in transdisciplinary research

 What is required for transdisciplinary real-world laboratories (labs) to successfully tackle and achieve long-term societal change?
 How can they make the change process transferable?
 What is required of the societal and scientific actors?

 We discuss eleven success factors to facilitate successful transdisciplinary collaboration and to achieve desired societal effects.
 These are based on an accompanying research project, which supported and observed several real-world labs, aiming to develop overarching insights on methods and success factors.
+The accompanying research project also provided consultancy to strengthen the implementation activities of the real-world labs and supported the networking of the labs, including with labs in other countries.

 Read more